The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/case-study.md

 1. `/api/bookmarks` is a relative URL — it automatically prepends the current origin (`http://localhost:8080`).
 It works because the frontend is served by the same Express server as the API, so both share the same origin.
 2. `getBookmarks` returns `[]` on failure. `createBookmark` returns `null` on failure. `deleteBookmark` returns `false` on failure.
 Callers must check for these values before using the result.
 3. `headers: { 'Content-Type': 'application/json' }` tells the server the body is JSON-formatted text. `body: JSON.stringify(...)` converts the JavaScript object into a JSON string.
-Both are required — without the header, `express.json()` won't parse the body; without `JSON.stringify`, the body would be sent as `[object Object]`.
+Both are required — without the header, `express.json()` won't parse the body; without `JSON.stringify`, the body would be sent as `[object Object]`. `PATCH` requests also need `headers` since they also include a request body. `DELETE` requests have no request body so they don't need `headers`.

 </details>